Downtown downright dazzles during the holiday season.

 From sky-scraping evergreens to artful gingerbread houses, the city teems with seasonal merriment this time of year.

 Make a new holiday tradition with this wintry walk spotlighting all the glimmer and glitz of the Golden Triangle.
 Take a walking tour to these nine sites, snapping photos along the way.
-We’ve sketched out a map of where to go and where to stop along the way to warm up (with hot cocktails and/or hot coffee).
+We’ve sketched out a map of where to go and where to warm up (with cocktails and/or coffee).

 - Wear comfortable shoes.
 Expect to walk about 4,000 steps.